 AP-42 emission factors or other engineering estimates (as accepted by the DNR), or other data as accepted by the DNR

+In many cases the total annual emissions reported in SLEIS can be divided by the total actual hours of operation.
 Data used to account for actual operations shall be based on the most recent two years, unless it is determined that this period is not representative.
 For minor sources that report emissions once every three years, the most recent 12 months of data should be used.
 If these minimum data requirements cannot be met, then the potential or permitted allowable emission rate should be used as applicable.
 If this is not considered representative contact the Construction Permit Section staff for additional guidance.

 All calculations used to determine the emission rates for non-project sources must be submitted with the modeling analysis report.
 If this information is not submitted, the DNR will use allowable (permitted emission rates or standards).
 If the allowable emission rates produce a modeled violation then the facility will be required to make appropriate changes.